What does a forensic accountant do in divorce proceedings?

 Read on to learn more about the use of a forensic accountant in divorce and how Alexander’s team of experienced accountants can assist your lawyer during the separation process.
 Forensic accounting is an area that has developed to impressive heights in the last decade or so, and a divorce case is just one form of legal procedure that it can assist in.

 What is a forensic accountant?

 The role of a forensic accountant in divorce proceedings

-When it comes to a divorce, forensic accountants can often make or break a case.
-There are several reasons why your lawyer may choose to enlist the help of a forensic accountant, however, what does a forensic accountant actually do in divorce proceedings?
+Forensic accountants in divorce can often make or break a case.
+There are several reasons why your lawyer may choose to enlist the help of a forensic accountant, however, what does a forensic accountant do in divorce proceedings?

 Below are a few of the key ways that forensic accounting is used for divorce settlements: